GCSE & A Level

 Tacitus, Annals XII

 Emperor Claudius' final days are marked by intrigue and ambition.
-As his health falters, unseen forces within the imperial court manoeuvre to shape Rome's future, with the rise of a new power looming on the horizon.
+As his health falters, unseen forces within the imperial court manoeuvre to shape Rome's future.

 The Death of Agrippina